erlendhalsteinli/DevOpsHOL/sonarqube/README.md

 1. For the class, the instructor will provide you with a project name and token.
 If doing this lab with your own server, create a new project and save away the token for use in the next steps.

-1. Edit your build definition and add task "Prepare analysis on SonarQube" before any Msbuild or VSBuild task.
+1. Edit your build definition and add task "Prepare Analysis Configuration/Prepare analysis on SonarQube" before any Msbuild or VSBuild task.
     - Install SonarQube extension from marketplace if the task is not yet available on your VSTS account
     - Add a new SonarQube service endpoint if you don't have one yet (Use the saved Token or token provided by the instructor)
     - Enter the saved Project Key and make up a name for your Project